Miami Bicycle Accident Lawyer

-Advocating for Catastrophic Injury Victims in South Florida and Beyond
+Advocating for Bike Injury Victims in South Florida and Beyond

 Every year, approximately 2% of all people killed in motor vehicle crashes are bicyclists, and another 15% are pedestrians.
-In the United States in 2014, 720 bicyclists and 4,884 pedestrians died after being struck by a motor vehicle.
+In the United States in 2020, there were 1,260 bicycle deaths, and 806 pedestrians died from auto accidents according to The National Safety Council.
 The numbers of injury victims are even higher—an estimated 50,000 bicycle accident and 66,000 pedestrian accident injuries every year.

 What Causes Bicycle Accidents?